aesara-devs/aesara/doc/tutorial/debug_faq.rst

     0 Elemwise{mul,no_inplace}(TensorConstant{5.0}, x) input(s) value(s): [array(5.0), array(3.0)] output(s) value(s): [array(15.0)]

-When using these ``inspect_inputs`` and ``inspect_outputs`` functions with ``MonitorMode``, you should see [potentially a lot of] printed output.
+When using these ``inspect_inputs`` and ``inspect_outputs`` functions with ``MonitorMode``, you should see (potentially a lot of) printed output.
 Every ``Apply`` node will be printed out, along with its position in the graph, the arguments to the functions ``perform`` or ``c_code`` and the output it computed.
-Admittedly, this may be a huge amount of output to read through if you are using big tensors... but you can choose to add logic that would, for instance, print something out only if a certain kind of op were used, at a certain program position, or only if a particular value showed up in one of the inputs or outputs.
+Admittedly, this may be a huge amount of output to read through if you are using large tensors, but you can choose to add logic that would, for instance, print something out only if a certain kind of op were used, at a certain program position, or only if a particular value showed up in one of the inputs or outputs.
 A typical example is to detect when NaN values are added into computations, which can be achieved as follows:

 .. testcode:: compiled